How is chronic lymphocytic leukemia diagnosed?

 MRI scans are most useful in looking the brain and spinal cord, but they are not often needed in people with CLL.

-MRI scans take longer than CT scans -- often up to an hour.
-You may have to lie inside a narrow tube, which is confining and can be distressing to some people.
+MRI scans take longer than CT scans − often up to an hour.
+You might have to lie inside a narrow tube, which is confining and can be distressing to some people.
 Newer, more open MRI machines may be another option.
 The MRI machine makes loud buzzing and clicking noises that you may find disturbing.
 Some places provide headphones or earplugs to help block this noise out.

 Ultrasound uses sound waves and their echoes to produce a picture of internal organs or masses.
 Most often for this test, a small, microphone-like instrument called a transducer is placed on the skin over the area to be examined (which is first lubricated with gel).
 It emits sound waves and picks up the echoes as they bounce off the organs.
 The echoes are converted by a computer into an image on a computer screen.